-The most thorough and competent title examination cannot protect your client against loss from hidden tide defects.
-This is a list of the type of title defects NOT appearing on record but insured against by an Old Republic Title Insurance Co, Policy to the extent not otherwise indicated in the policy.
+The most thorough and competent title examination cannot protect your client against loss from hidden title defects.
+This is a list of the type of title defects NOT appearing on record but insured against by an Old Republic Title Insurance Co.
+Policy to the extent not otherwise indicated in the policy.

 1. False impersonation of the true owner of the land or of his consort.

 2. Forged deeds, releases of mortgages and other instruments.

 3. Instruments executed under fabricated or expired powers of attorney.
 (Death or insanity principal),

 4. Deeds apparently valid but actually delivered after death of Grantor or Grantee or without consent of Grantor.

 5. Deeds to or from corporations before incorporation or after surrender of forfeiture of charter.

 7. Misinterpretation of Will, Deed or other instrument.

 11. Deeds by persons apparently single but actually married.